openzipkin/zipkin-reporter-java/README.md

 Zipkin Reporter buffers and sends trace data collected from tracer libraries to a Zipkin compatible backend.

 This repository includes a Java reporting library with transport-specific senders.
-Transport options include HTTP, Scribe (Apache Thrift), RabbitMQ and Apache Kafka.
+Transport options include HTTP, Apache ActiveMQ, Apache Kafka, gRPC, RabbitMQ and Scribe (Apache Thrift).
 Requires JRE 6 or later.

 # Usage
 These components can be called when spans have been recorded and ready to send to zipkin.